applied-crypto-lab/picco/README.md

 - [GCC](https://gcc.gnu.org/) or [LLVM/clang](https://clang.llvm.org/) (clang generally performs better than GCC and is recommended)
 - [GMP](https://gmplib.org/)
 - [OpenSSL](https://www.openssl.org/source/) (v1.1.1 or newer)
-- [Flex](https://github.com/westes/flex.git) - fast lexical analyzer generator
+- [Flex](https://github.com/westes/flex.git) -- fast lexical analyzer generator
 - [GNU Bison parser](https://www.gnu.org/software/bison/)
 - [CMake](https://cmake.org/)
-- [Flask](https://flask.palletsprojects.com/) - if web-server is used
+- [Flask](https://flask.palletsprojects.com/) if the computation is performed in the deployment mode using a web server for data entry

 Additionally, if you wish to compile and run multithreaded user programs, the following library is required: